PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-18 05:24:38
+Last updated: 2024-04-18 05:27:46
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -